sgmurphy/wordpress-plugins/cost-calculator-builder/readme.txt

 Demo sample XML file included in plugin archive.

 == Changelog ==

+= 3.2.13 =
+- Enhancement: Added new options for Click action setting of Sticky Calculator: Pop up summary, Download PDF, Share invoice, WooCheckout action after submit, Pop up on WooProduct page and WooCheckout action on WooProduct page (Pro).
+- Enhancement: Added a setting to show or not a calculator in the background when the Sticky Calculator is enabled (Pro).
+- Fix: Made the function descriptions in the Formula element translatable.
+- Fix: Removed the possibility to enter HTML tags in element descriptions.

 = 3.2.12 =
 - Fix: HTML element is not displayed.